 Anusha Mamidipaka is a junior in Lyman Briggs studying Neuroscience with an additional major in Psychology and a minor in Graphic Design.
 She is involved with the SPiN project, which investigates speech perception in difficult listening conditions, and the narrative listening project, which looks at how people interpret instrumental music.
 After she graduates, she plans to attend medical school.
 On-campus, she is the art managing editor for the Red Cedar Review.
 In her free time, she enjoys painting and making videos.

-Alison Eberle is a junior from Romeo, Michigan studying Experience Architecture with a minor in German.
+Alison Eberle is a senior from Romeo, Michigan studying Experience Architecture with minors in Graphic Design and German.
 She is currently a part of the SPiN project, investigating speech perception in difficult listening conditions.

-Shubhangi Sharma is a Sophomore from Gurnee, Illinois who is studying Genomics and Molecular Genetics.
-She is currently involved with the Rhythm and Language project in order to study the effect of prosody on language.
+Shubhangi Sharma is a senior studying Genomics and Molecular Genetics with a minor in Bioethics from Gurnee IL.
+She is currently working on the Rhythm and Language project studying the effect of distal prosody on speech in children.